andreyorst/plug.kak/README.md

 ```

 Backslashes can also be used to separate individual `plug` "clauses" (which avoids the "visual hack" of empty config blocks, as above, serving as newlines).
+An initial `plug` redundant argument is also supported for symmetry.
 Either way, `plug-chain` simply figures out the parameters intended for each individual `plug` clause (using "`plug`" as a delimiter), and executes all implied `plug`s in a single shell call.
 All regular `plug` features are supported.
 Mix and match `plug` / `plug-chain` invocations in any order, any number of times.